Slide 1

 Tier 1 approaches are designed for any person who is part of a school community.

-TI-TA offers specialized training for school staff to help them understand the purpose of a school threat assessment and the role of the mental health profession.
-Participants will also learn how to identify the five stages of a school threat assessment and the contributions school mental health professionals can make to prevent violence.
+MH-BTA offers specialized training for school-based mental health professionals, educators and SROs to help them understand the purpose of a school threat assessment within the contexts of violence prevention and child development.
+Participants will also learn how to identify 10 mental health factors that impact the five stages of a school threat assessment, and the specific contributions school mental health professionals can make in the processes of assessment and behavioral management.

 Trauma-Informed Skills for Educators (TISE)